bp-chat/bp/docs/protocol-v0.pedro.md

 or the server will disconnect the client, the client must send a KALIVE command every x amount of minutes to keep the connection open, this amount of time may change.

-## List of server commands
+## List of client to server commands

 ### CNN

 First commands sent after the initial connection with the server
 It should contain the account identifier, a unix timestamp and a 8bytes nonce.
 It will disconnect the client, if the validation fails.
+payload: (id:acc_id, timestamp:1702622553, nouce:15074760468938913545)

 ### KALIVE

 Empty message, should be sent every x amount of time, to keep the connection open

+### LST_USR

+Request a message from the server with the current connected user list.

+### CNN_USR

+Request a handshake message to be sent to a user.
+Later it could be used to initiate a e2ee process
+payload: (to:user_id)

+### MSG

+//TODO